- What is the Marketplace and what impact does it have on me?

 - What is the benefit of the Rice Student Health Insurance Plan compared to the individual plans on the Marketplace?

 The Rice Student Health Insurance Plan gives you access to basic health care services along with office visits, prescriptions and many preventive services at a low to no out-of-pocket cost.
 If you need to see a doctor off-campus, you have access to a comprehensive network of doctors, hospitals and specialists provided by Aetna network.
 The Aetna in-network provider list may be more extensive than the in-network list you would have on a Marketplace and the network is nationwide.
 The Rice Student Health Insurance Plan includes global emergency services, which are valuable to students traveling abroad.
-Also, once you enroll in the Aetna Student Health plan, you are automatically enrolled in the Vital Savings Discount program which provides discounts for numerous dental services and procedures.
+Also, once you enroll in the Aetna Student Health plan, you are automatically enrolled in the Vital Savings Discount program which provides discounts for numerous dental and vision services.
 Many of the plans on the Marketplace do not provide cost assistance for dental services.
-Lastly, If you are eligible for the graduate subsidy, it is a requirement that you be enrolled in the Rice Student Health Insurance plan to qualify.
+Lastly, If you are eligible for the graduate subsidy, it is a requirement that you be enrolled in the Rice Student Health Insurance plan to receive the subsidy.

 - If I choose to purchase a plan on the Marketplace, what benefits must I have in order to qualify for the insurance waiver?